Hamilton-Green solver for the forward and adjoint problems in photoacoustic tomography: High frequency approximate solution to the wave equation

 \subsubsection{Caustics}

-A \textit{caustic} is a set of points at which the determinant of the Jacobian with respect to the initial conditions using the Cartesian coordinates \eqref{req:jacobian}, becomes singular.
+\rB{ A \textit{caustic} is a set of points at which the determinant of the Jacobian of the coordinate change, \eqref{req:jacobian}, becomes singular.}

 As the determinant of the Jacobian \eqref{req:jacobian} is in the denominator of the amplitude formula \eqref{req:amplitude}, the latter becomes unbounded at caustics.
 Thus \eqref{req:amplitude} cannot be used to compute the amplitude directly at and beyond the caustic.
-However, the following modification holds beyond the caustic but not at the caustic itself
+The following modification has been proposed beyond the caustic (but not at the caustic itself)

-where $m(t)$ is the \textit{Keller-Maslov} index which counts the number of times the ray crosses a caustic (see e.g.~\cite{runborg2007mathematical}).
-Unfortunately, \eqref{eq:AMaslov} still contains the inverse ray density $1/q(t; x_0)$, which blows up at the caustic and could cause a significant error in numerical integration of the amplitude in the neighborhood of the caustic point.
-However, this seems not to be the case in our 2d simulations.
-A solution which holds at and beyond the caustic could be obtained e.g.~using dynamic ray tracing or Gaussian beams, which are out of scope of the current manuscript but will be explored in future work.
+where $m(t)$ is the \textit{Keller-Maslov} index which counts the number of times the ray crosses a caustic (see e.g.~\cite{runborg2007mathematical}). \rA{To control the numerical integration error of the amplitude in the neighborhood of the caustic point, we set the ray amplitudes $A(x(t,x_0))$ to 0 for all times for which $|q(t; x_0)| < \epsilon$ with a small parameter $\epsilon = q(0; x_0)$.
+Once the determinant magnitude becomes large enough $|q(t; x_0)| \geq \epsilon$, we compute the amplitudes $A(x(t,x_0))$ behind the caustic according to \eqref{eq:AMaslov} neglecting the complex factor $\exp(-i m(t) \pi/2)$ which is essentially a phase shift experienced by the rays that cross the caustic.
+Taking the absolute value of $q(t; x_0)$ in \eqref{eq:AMaslov} annihilates the reversing of the associated ray tube coordinate system due to the caustic.} A solution which holds at and beyond the caustic could be obtained e.g.~using dynamic ray tracing or Gaussian beams, which are out of scope of this manuscript but will be explored in future work.